akirasano/eijiro2pandas/README.md

 - Run `python eiji2pandas.py`.
 - "EIJIRO-1448.pkl" will be made.

-- * You can buy the EIJIRO text data at https://booth.pm/ja/items/777563.
+- You can buy the EIJIRO text data at https://booth.pm/ja/items/777563.

-## look up a word in the dictionary.
+## Look up a word in the dictionary.

 - `python lookup.py query [query ...]`
     - Queries will be treated as a regular expression.